sampersand/knight/README.md

 \
 ```

 ## Details
 The exact details of the language are not nailed down: This is intentional, as it's meant to be fairly easy to be implemented in each language.
-Thus, the maximum and minimum of integer types is unspecified, some functions are not included (such as the "system" function `` ` ``, `O`, `C`)
+Thus, the maximum and minimum of integer types is unspecified

+# NOTES:
+Maybe the `O` function should just return null...?